 Portable storage tends to be the most expensive option.
 It’s often available through moving companies that store furniture or sometimes, portable storage is the only service provided by some companies.
 This is a pretty convenient option that seems perfect at first, but it can have its disadvantages, too.
 First, portable storage is generally the most expensive option.
 The company drops a storage unit to you.
 You fill it, and they pick up and store it in their facility.

 The first thing you should know is that unless you only have a couple of items, you will need multiple units, which also means you will need a driveway to hold them.
 Depending on your situation, you may need to hire movers to load them for you.
 Another downside is that you don’t have access to your belongings unless you are having the units delivered empty.
 This may be fine if you literally only have a couple of pieces of furniture in there, but if you included a few boxes or a desk with documents you may need this could post a problem.

 If you are looking for moving companies that store furniture, FlatRate is the obvious solution.
 Most moving companies that offer storage are actually just associated with a storage facility.
 FlatRate owns and operates its own storage facilities.
 This allows the company to guarantee private indoor access, extended hours, climate control, 24/7 security, photo inventory, and designer storage rooms.

 FlatRate offers storage units ranging from 64 cubic feet to 1,600 cubic feet.
 You don’t have to worry about hauling or carrying anything there either.
-Full service, door-to-door storage is provided.
+Full service and door-to-door storage are provided.
 You will create an inventory and an expert will help you select the storage room you need.
 Professional movers will pick the furniture up from your home and relocate it to your private storage room.
 When you are ready for it back, it will be delivered right to your doorstep.
 It doesn’t get any easier to have your furniture stored in a safe, climate-controlled environment.